-Like any sane and well-adjusted soon-to-be-wed, you’ve always dreamed of treating your guests to a reception laden with a myriad of tasty desserts – tables spread with of decadent cupcakes, decorative towers of butter mints, books full of bonbons; your dream candy buffet ideas come true.
-The only problem is that after sharing your vision with your caterer you discovered that the Elysian sugar fields you’ve been fantasizing about are going to be a few zeroes out of your price range.
+Like any sane and well-adjusted soon-to-be-wed, you've always dreamed of treating your guests to a reception laden with a myriad of tasty desserts and wedding candy – tables spread with of decadent cupcakes, decorative towers of butter mints, books full of bonbons; your dream candy buffet ideas come true.
+The only problem is that after sharing your vision with your caterer you discovered that the Elysian sugar fields you've been fantasizing about are going to be a few zeroes out of your price range.

 So what's a downtrodden bride or groom to do?
 Well here's a thought: just make your own wedding desserts.
 Given how many other wedding-related tasks you already have on your plate, we understand that this might sound insane.
 But bear with us.
 If you have a smallish guest list and a basic set of kitchen skills then catering the desserts at your reception isn't just possible – it's actually preferable compared to paying somebody else a few thousand dollars to do it for you.

 After all, we're living in the age of Pinterest and wedding blogs and the ability to buy ingredients like bulk candy cheap online.
 It's easy to find a collection of DIY wedding dessert recipes that are tasty, affordable and easy to make – and we're about to make it even easier.
 To help all you crazy kids out there make your reception a little sweeter, we've compiled a list of our favorite homemade nuptial snacks from the far corners of the web.
 So grab yourself an industrial-grade bag of flour and warm up your scrolling finger because we're about to ring your wedding bells.
 Let's do this.

 1. Chocolate Monogrammed Treats